wacncontent/CustomizeTool/removeCommentOutput2/articles/hdinsight/hdinsight-storage-sharedaccesssignature-permissions.md

     * Python must be version 2.7 or higher

-* A Linux-based HDInsight cluster OR [Azure PowerShell][powershell] - If you have an existing Linux-based cluster, you can use Ambari to add a Shared Access Signature to the cluster.
-If not, you can use Azure PowerShell to create a new cluster and add a Shared Access Signature during cluster creation.
+* [Azure PowerShell][powershell] - you can use Azure PowerShell to create a new cluster and add a Shared Access Signature during cluster creation.

-* The example files from [https://github.com/Blackmist/hdinsight-azure-storage-sas](https://github.com/Blackmist/hdinsight-azure-storage-sas).
+* The example files from [https://github.com/Azure-Samples/hdinsight-dotnet-python-azure-storage-shared-access-signature](https://github.com/Azure-Samples/hdinsight-dotnet-python-azure-storage-shared-access-signature).
 This repository has the following:

     * A Visual Studio project that can create a storage container, stored policy, and SAS for use with HDInsight